iotaledger/bee/bee-runtime/README.md

 # bee-runtime

-Runtime components and utilities for the bee node framework.
+Runtime components and utilities for the bee framework.